 Jim will also be on the flight and live tweeting his experiences.
 Follow his journey below or via @airlineroute.

-3 January 1967: The first production workers for the 747 program arrive in Everett.
+- 3 January 1967: The first production workers for the 747 programme arrive in Everett.
 The 50,000 who would produce the world's largest civilian airplane were known as The Incredibles, and they earned the label by bringing the jumbo jet dream to reality in only 16 months

 Visit Airlineroute on Twitter if the feed does not update on real-time basis.